IS2AI/KazParC/README.md

 <h2>Corpus Structure 🗂️</h2>

-<p align = "justify">The dataset folder is organized into two distinct groups based on their file prefixes.
+<p align = "justify">The <a href="some_cloud_link">dataset</a>a is organized into two distinct groups based on their file prefixes.
 Files "01" through "14" have the "kazparc" prefix, while Files "15" to "27" have the "sync" prefix.</p>

 ```
 ├── kazparc